Bjornstad Logo

 [7] Caps were made of wool, or sheepskin, or leather and fur.
 Some had earflaps for warmth.
 Typically, they were made in the Phrygian style, with four or more triangular pieces sewn together.
 There is currently no physical evidence for nålbinding hats in Scandinavia, regardless of other extant examples of period nålbinding.
 Two finds have been discovered on late 10-11 century German clerical reliquaries (St. Symeon and St Bernard of Clarivaux) that seem to indicate a head covering.
 For further information on hats in the Viking Age: https://dawnsdressdiary.wordpress.com/2015/03/11/norse-pillbox-hat/.
 Also see http://www.vikingage.org/wiki/wiki/Hats_%26_Hoods_(Men)#Skull_Caps.

 [8] There is no current evidence of handles on large viking chests, whether of wood or iron.
-However, in deference to older (65+ years) individuals, exceptions may be made on a case by case basis, where the physical needs of the individual supercede the authenticity requirement.
-Additionally, an explanation to the general public must be made that there is no evidence of handles and that what is being presented is not historically accurate, but an accommodation for physical limitations.
+However, in deference to the varying strengths of individuals, exceptions may be made on a case by case basis, where the physical needs of the individual supercede the authenticity requirement.
+Additionally, an explanation to the general public must be made that there is no evidence of handles and that what is being presented is not historically accurate, but an accommodation for physical capabilities.

 Acknowledgements: A good portion of the work for this guide was taken from the writings and research of Max Gullberg, Regia Anglorum and Yuzhnaya Rus.
 Their contributions are gratefully acknowledged.